Orbital Welding Machine Engineered for Versatility

 Other unique advantages of the ORBITMASTER® controller include the modified short arc that permits “open root” GMAW-S on standard “off the shelf” large bore pipe fittings using foundry supplied bevels.

-This ideal welding equipment is comprised of the new ORBITMASTER® Weld Controller with its remote control pendant, a matching commercial power supply, the DualARC® Multi-mode Weld Head with dedicated guide tracks, and a coolant re-circulator.
+The AdaptARC orbital welding machine comes standard with the ORBITMASTER® Weld Controller, including the remote control pendant, a matching commercial power supply, the DualARC® Multi-mode Weld Head with dedicated guide tracks, and a coolant re-circulator.

 DualARC – Multi-Process Weld Head for Both Precision Orbital and Linear Welding